 Carmen Chami (Mexico City.
 1974) graduated in Art Restoration.
 Chami showed a deep interest in the Mexican baroque painting technique of the seventeenth century.
 She studied this technique forgotten for several decades, through reproductions of the best Mexican baroque artists as Cristobal de Villalpando and Juan Correa, this research last for almost ten years.
 All this collection was exhibited in Cuernavaca’s Museum in 2000 supported by the grant “Apoyo a la Formación Artística y Cultural” offered by the FONCA in Morelos.
 Later she developed all this techinical knowledge in the Master of Visual Arts at San Carlos Academy.
 She graduated with honors.

-Chami’s solo shows highlights are "Silent Witness" Dorothea Thiel Gallery, (2017); En el Diván in Guanajuato’s Town Art Museum (2015); Parábolas de un Itinerario Fortuito in Aguascalientes Center for the Arts and Culture (2013) and Estratagemas Aldama Fine Art gallery (2012).
+Chami’s solo shows highlights are "Adláteres and the unexpected Journey, works by Carmen Chami" National Mexican Art Museum, Chicago (2020); "Silent Witness" Dorothea Thiel Gallery, (2017); En el Diván in Guanajuato’s Town Art Museum (2015); Parábolas de un Itinerario Fortuito in Aguascalientes Center for the Arts and Culture (2013) and Estratagemas Aldama Fine Art gallery (2012).
 In 2016 she awarded the National Creators System Art Creators.
 Her paintings belong to important institutions and private collections as Mexican Presidency; Marines Secretary; Steven Bennett and Dr. Elaine Melotti Schmidt; National University of Mexico; Milenio Group and the National Death Museum.

 In 2018 she had the comission for the Enrique Peña Nieto Presidential Portrait for the Presidential Gallery in the National Palace, Mexico City.

-Nowdays she is part of the National Creators System supported by the mexican government which obtained a grant for three years to develop the theme "Adlateres Migrantes".
+She is part of the National Creators System supported by the mexican government which obtained a grant for three years to develop the theme "Adláteres Migrantes".